St Breward: History and antiquities

 The moorland area of the parish is notable for prehistoric remains, including the earthwork known as King Arthur's Hall.
 For many centuries St Breward's main industry was the mining of granite which has been used in Cornwall and exported to many other places.
 The most important quarry is De Lank which produces granite of very high quality.
 More recently china clay has also been quarried there.
 There is another important china clay works at Stannon.

 The most important prehistoric remains are the earthwork already mentioned, the Fernacre stone circle and two other stone circles (one 2.5 miles north-east and the other near Leaze Farm).
 The first of these has 76 stones in the circle and a single outlying stone; the latter has 16 stones but probably had 22 originally.
 Arthur Langdon (1896) records seven crosses and six cross-bases in the parish: two of the crosses are at Lanke; other crosses are at Penvorder, Deaconstow and Middlemoor.
 In 1998, 1999 and 2000 three seasons of archaeological recording work were undertaken at the china clay works on Stannon Down to learn more about the numerous Bronze Age remains to be found there.

 Geography

 In the 17th century St. Breward was two separate villages, Churchtown (higher) and St. Breward (lower).
 More houses were built and slowly the villages merged into one.
 There are several main parts to the village: Churchtown, Rylands, Row, Limehead, Wenford, Penvorder, Higher Penquite and Lower Penquite.

 The bridge and hamlet of Wenfordbridge and Tuckingmill lies on the River Camel at the boundary of St Breward parish with the neighbouring parish of St Tudy.
 The parish includes a moorland area which contains Rough Tor and Brown Willy, which is the highest point in Cornwall.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held at St Breward for centuries.
+Venues included the Football Field.